 To create or modify a library transmitter element, select the Transmitters command from the Library pull-down menuor directly with CTRL+SHIFT+T.

 This activates the Transmitter Library window which displays a list of existing transmitter elements in the library.
-You will note that it is the same interface as in the workspace so that it is easy for you to fill.
-If you have not created previously a transmitter, the list will contain only the DEFAULT transmitter element:
+Please note that it is the same interface as in the workspace so that it is easy to fill.
+If you no transmitter has been previously createdthe list will contain only the DEFAULT transmitter elements: